The-Sigmas/Project_M294_Forum/README.md

 - A search bar allows users to input words
 - Threads with matching or similar Names in the are displayed as search results
 - Results are shown in order of the most recent and are linked to the thread
-## Like or Dislike Posts
+## Like or Dislike Threads
-As a User i want to like or dislike post so i can express my opinion on the quality of the content <br />
+As a User i want to like or dislike threads so i can express my opinion on the quality of the content <br />
  **Acceptance Criteria** <br />
- - a "Like" or "Dislike" button is visible on each post
+ - a "Like" or "Dislike" button is visible on each Thread
- - Users can only like or dislike a post once and their vote can be toggled
+ - Users can only like or dislike a Thread once and their vote can be toggled
- - The total number of likes and dislikes is displayed on the post
+ - The total number of likes and dislikes is displayed on the Thread